 Dosing Protocols From Research

 Animal research doses of TB-500, when allometrically scaled to human equivalent doses (HED), suggest a range of approximately 5–20 mg per injection.
-In off-label clinical practice, dosing protocols typically involve:
+In off-label clinical practice, dosing protocols typically involve.

 These are not FDA-approved protocols and represent off-label use based on extrapolation from animal research and practitioner experience.
 Individual response and dosing should be discussed with a qualified provider familiar with peptide pharmacology.